winverma/EyeFundAI/README.md

 -> Advances in artificial intelligence and deep learning have opened avenues for innovative diagnostic tools that leverage alternative biomarkers like pupil response patterns, offering a new perspective on DR detection.

 -> The system analyzes pupil responses to light stimuli combined with advanced deep learning algorithms (ResNet, DenseNet, and EfficientNet) to classify DR into five severity levels.
-While the staff can access the fundus images and use them to genrate classified images (Computer Vision Analytics like Segmentations, CNN RNN, Contrast ratio adjustment, multiple iterations of sementations and Computer vision) and then the system will determine the disease using this processed fundus.
+While the staff can access the fundus images and use them to generate classified images (Computer Vision Analytics like Segmentations, CNN RNN, Contrast ratio adjustment including multiple iterations of sgementations) and then the system will determine the disease using this processed fundus input.

 -> This approach aims to provide an early and accessible DR diagnosis solution without traditional retinal imaging.
 The user-friendly interface, ensures clinicians interpret results efficiently.